derberg/manage-files-in-multiple-repositories/README.md

 In [AsyncAPI](https://www.asyncapi.com/) we have over 50 repositories.
 We use GitHub Actions at scale.
 Many workflows are exactly the same.
 We keep all workflows in [.github](https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/creating-a-default-community-health-file).
 This action replicates all changes to workflows to all the other repos.

 Use case mentione above was first.
 Then more folks started using this action.
-So this action evolved to support any file replication, not only workflows.
+So this action evolved to support any file modifications, not only workflows.

 ## Supported Event Triggers